Designorate

 • Why shall we create this application?

-• Why will people interest in this application?
+• Why will people be interested in this application?

 • Why will it win the market competition against other competitors?